 FUNDING Grantees may use the funds for expenses related to oral history interviews, including the interviewer's time, travel, lodging expenses, and incidental research expenses.
 Funds may be used to purchase digital audio recording equipment, but not video recording equipment.
 All equipment and recording media must conform to the current standards of the Institute.
 If necessary, the Institute will furnish audio recording equipment and media to ensure quality.
 Applicants need not include transcription costs in their expense plans.
 In addition to funding the interviews, the Institute will fund all expenses for processing, transcribing, and preserving the recordings, which will be accomplished in-house by Institute staff.
-Grantees will receive up to $3,000 in funding, payable in three installments over the academic year.
+Grantees will receive up to $3,000 in funding, payable in three installments over the grant year.

 ELIGIBILITY Non-US citizens are eligible but should contact the Institute regarding visas and other required paperwork before applying.
 Interviews in languages other than English are not eligible for the grant.